Creating Your Dental Logo? 14 Tips to Create The Best Logo Possible

-What is the best color for a dental logo?
+What are the best colors for a dental logo?
 Well, far be it from me to say what is 'best' for you, but consider the fact that blue is a calming color, which is why many healthcare and dental practices use it on their logos.
 But if too many other dental practices in your area had the same idea, then your logo won’t stand out.

 Using a tooth for a dental logo is one of the biggest cliches in the logo design industry (not dentistry alone), at the same time, it is what most dentists choose to go with.

 Remember, your logo needs to remain trustworthy.
 Don’t design something so outlandish that it scares potential patients away.

 Chad J. Barney DMD’s logo is one we designed that really didn’t follow what you’d traditionally expect from a dental logo.
 But it was still impactful, stood out from others, and served its purpose:

 Most people might not know much about symmetry, but subconsciously, it does affect how they take in a logo.
 A promotional logo uses symmetry to create a balanced and ultimately pleasing aesthetic.

 A good example of symmetry in action is the famous Apple logo.
 It nearly follows the Fibonacci sequence and golden ratio:

 That said, you don’t necessarily have to follow a mathematical principle with your logo design.
 Apple didn’t, it just worked out by chance.

 But it is advisable to always start out with some kind of design grid.
 Bing did that in their logo redesign to make sure they used the same angles to be consistent with Microsoft’s other product logos: